 Public elementary and secondary education is provided via a financial partnership between the state and local school districts and charter schools.
 These school districts and charter schools exhibit diversity in terms of enrollment, local property wealth, and expenditure levels, as shown in Table 1 and Table 2.
-In 2017-18, a full-time equivalent teaching staff of 57,262 served approximately 871,000 public school students.
-In 2017-18, there were also an estimated 65,785 pupils enrolled in traditional nonpublic schools and 18,988 students were homeschooled.

 Minnesota's public school enrollment has shown slow growth over the last decade.
 Since 2008, twothirds of this growth has occurred in charter school enrollment.
-Table 3 and Table 4 display the state total enrollment history and projections for the period from 1959-60 to 2020-21.
+Tables 3 and 4 display the state total enrollment history and projections for the period from 1959-60 to 2022-23.